khrona/awesomium-net-wiki/getting-started/setting-up-on-windows.md

     %ProgramFiles%\Awesomium Technologies LLC\Awesomium SDK\1.7.x.x

-> **Note:** If you have been updating from version 1.6.x, the `Awesomium Technologies LLC` folder may be named `Khrona LLC`.
+> If you have been updating from version 1.6.x, the `Awesomium Technologies LLC` folder may be named `Khrona LLC`.
 The automatic updater does not > change the root folder for consistency reasons.

 #### Folder Structure of the SDK